-The City Building Inspector is hereby designated as the administrative and enforcement officer for the provisions of this Chapter.
+The City Building Inspector Planner is hereby designated as the administrative and enforcement officer for the provisions of this Chapter.
 The duty of the Zoning Administrator shall be to interpret and administer this Chapter and to issue, after on-site inspection, all permits required by this Chapter.
-The Zoning Administrator shall further:
+The Zoning Administrator, and the City Building Inspector as necessary, shall further: